faultdiagnosistoolbox/pyfaultdiagnosistoolbox/README.md

 If you use this toolbox in your research, please cite

-   Erik Frisk, Mattias Krysander, and Daniel Jung. "`A Toolbox for Analysis and Design of Model Based Diagnosis Systems for Large Scale Models <https://doi.org/10.1016/j.ifacol.2017.08.504>`_", IFAC World Congress.
+   Erik Frisk, Mattias Krysander, and Daniel Jung. "_A Toolbox for Analysis and Design of Model Based Diagnosis Systems for Large Scale Models_" (https://doi.org/10.1016/j.ifacol.2017.08.504), IFAC World Congress.
 Toulouse, France, 2017.

 and any relevant papers of ours.
 See a list of [key references](https://faultdiagnosistoolbox.readthedocs.io/) for details.